Freelancing isn’t always the easiest.

 Here are a few tips for helping with the overall communication between you and your client:

 • Identify the best channel for communication.
-This may be email, text, phone calls, or Slack, depending on any time zone differences.
+This may be email, text, phone calls, or Slack, depending on how you need to work across different time zones.

 • Ask a lot of questions.
 If you’re not clear on what to do, you won’t be set up for success.